Combat Aviation Brigade: 2010 "Full spectrum capability" TOE

 Starting in 2010, the Army began to replace the medium and light CABs with multipurpose brigades, called "full spectrum CABs".
 The ultimate goal is eight full spectrum CABs and four heavy CABs in active service, and respectively six and two CABs in the Army National Guard.
 Four brigades must be deployment-ready on a permanent basis.

-The Army stated that they need the CAB to be modular designed to enable task organization and optimize aviation capability for specific mission of specified duration.
-Full spectrum CAB will standardize the CAB design across the branch to deliver maximum aviation capability in the most timely and flexible manner.
-The Army also said that the new CAB design is doctrinally sound which delivers the combat, combat support, and combat service support to "enable steady state" operations required in an era of persistent conflict, and this new CAB will be constructed to deliver combat power while maximizing efficiencies in training, maintenance and support across the Army.
+The Army wanted the new design to be modular.
+There was an aim to standardize the structure of all aviation brigades to deliver maximum aviation capability in the most timely and flexible manner.
+The Army also said that the new CAB design would deliver the combat, combat support, and combat service support to "enable steady state" operations required in an era of persistent conflict, and would deliver combat power while maximizing efficiencies in training, maintenance and support across the Army.

-Full spectrum combat aviation brigades design includes:
+The full spectrum combat aviation brigade included: